A step towards a consistent treatment of chiral theories at higher loop order: the abelian case: Abstract

 \section{Abstract}

 As recently pointed out, regularization schemes defined in four-dimensions may also face inconsistencies in the presence of chiral fermions.
 In this work, we extend this analysis to two-loop order.
-Adopting the implicit regularization as working arena, we obtain the one and two-loop coefficients of the gauge coupling $\beta$ functions in the standard model, which agree with previous analysis performed in the context of dimensional methods.
-We discuss in detail how a consistent version of the method can be envisaged, and present many of the subtleties that appear at two-loop order using an abelian chiral model as working example.
+Adopting the implicit regularization as working arena, we discuss in detail how a consistent version of the method can be envisaged, and present many of the subtleties that appear at two-loop order using an abelian chiral model as working example.